Shopping in Athens - A Detailed Guide on Shopping in the Greek Capital

-Vibrant, hip, unmatched and full of culture.
+Vibrant, hip, unmatched, and full of culture.
 Street shopping in Athens is a ritual on its own.
-With countless flea markets, both big and small, scattered throughout the city, it will be a surprise if you return empty-handed without stumbling upon some Greek gem.
-Here is a guide on how to shop like a local in these markets and return with a bag full of perfect memorabilia.
+With countless big and small flea markets scattered throughout the city, it will be a surprise if you return empty-handed without stumbling upon some Greek gem.
+Here is a guide on shopping like a local in these markets and returning with a bag full of perfect memorabilia.

 1. Athens Central Market

 Popularly called Varvakeios Agora by the locals, the Central Market of Athens houses the biggest collection of local fresh produce under a single roof.
-Lying on Athinas Street in the direction of Omonia Square, this farmer's market has captured the eyes of vendors, restaurant owners, residents and tourists alike.
-It is the one-stop destination for anything and everything one needs to complete a Greek kitchen.
+Lying on Athinas Street toward Omonia Square, this farmer's market has captured the eyes of vendors, restaurant owners, residents, and tourists alike.
+It is the one-stop destination for everything one needs to complete a Greek kitchen.
 Covered by a glass roof, it is one of the oldest markets in Athens, dating back to early 1886.
-The market is spread across the street and can be broadly divided into three sections.
+The market is spread across the street and can be divided into three sections.
 The first is the fish market, where recent captures from the Aegean sea and imported varieties are brought fresh early every morning.
 Next comes the meat market, where you will find the splendid sujuk, obtained from beef or lamb, and the savoury pastourma, a delicacy prepared using goat or beef meat covered in cumin paste and spices.
-Lastly, the fruits and vegetable market, where you will come across a plethora of products like herbs, spices, feta cheese, olives, nuts, and seeds, to name a few.
+Lastly, the fruits and vegetable market, where you will come across many products like herbs, spices, feta cheese, olives, nuts, and seeds, to name a few.
 For a quick break, you can hop into the taverns and grab a cup of classic Greek coffee, a traditional coffee brewed in Hovoli on hot sand.

 Location: Athinas, Athens 105 51, Greece